colinarticulate/mySphinx/README.md

 make install
 ```

-Configuration to develop software that use a pocketsphinx library is already set up in vscode:
+Configuration to develop software that uses a pocketsphinx library is already set up in vscode:
 *task.json*, ensuring linking to own pocketsphinx library and including right headers from own pocketsphinx source code.
 *launch.json*, ensures visual debugging works properly and offers an example how to pass command line argumets to your code.
-*c_cpp_proerties*, ensures the minimum amount of headers are included.
+*c_cpp_properties*, ensures the minimum amount of headers are included.
 Reguires C/C++ extension.